 Ospreys migrate to West Africa, to the Gambia, Senegal and Mauritania.
 A journey which starts in a south-westerly direction and takes them over England, over western France, then Spain or Portugal.
-The route sees ospreys cross near the coasts of Gibraltar and north Africa, as flying too far inland means crossing the desert.
+The route sees ospreys cross near the coasts of Gibraltar and north Africa.

 We know most UK ospreys travel south via a route that takes them over England (though some go west over Ireland) and then usually over western France, then Spain or Portugal.
 They often cross near Gibraltar, then hug the African coast to their eventual destination, as too inland means crossing desert.

 Recent research and satellite tracking data has revealed that some ospreys are ‘short stopping’, cutting their migration short in Portugal and Spain, rather than travelling onto West Africa.
 This could be in response to climate change or, a behaviour that used to occur in the Mediterranean where ospreys were previously extinct.